Poll: What is your favorite H.G. Stewart Dukes story? Vote Now!

 In Other News...

-When my interest moved online I started out once again with the Hardy Boys in a story entitled 'I Thee Wed' (with link listed above).
+When my interest moved online I started out once again with the Hardy Boys in a story entitled 'I Thee Wed' (which you can find online under 'Moonstar and Holleigh Stewart presents').
 Readers seemed to enjoy it and built my confidence to go on and write 2 more stores.
 I was open to constructive criticism but one, repeating comment weighed on me.
 I was told that I wrote 'too country'.
 Of course this wouldn't do for Frank and Joe, who are New England boys!

 The transition to Dukes somehow occurred directly from that criticism.
 I thought.
 "Okay...Joe blond, Bo blond, Frank dark hair and smart, as is Luke.
 Frank and Joe solve crimes...Bo and Luke do too, come to think about it.
-Bo and Luke say ya'll and I do too!
+Bo and Luke speak with a southern accent and I do too!
 So now I had a new cast of characters to write for.
 Now it was just a process of re-familiarizing myself with the show.
-It had been more than a decade since I had viewed an episode, and upon watching again, I was surprised that I had totally forgotten that the General could fly and that everyone called Boss 'Boss'!
+It had been more than a decade since I had viewed an episode and upon watching again, I was surprised that I had totally forgotten that the General could fly and that everyone called Boss 'Boss'!
 My how memories fade!

 One of my earliest television-watching memories was watching Denver Pyle/Uncle Jesse playing 'Mad Jack' on Grizzly Adams.
-I still remember the character and his mule 'Number 7' and actually used the characters in my Dukes story 'The Hunt'.
-If you're a youngin' who happened to have read that particular story, you probably didn't make the connection.
+I still remember the character and his mule 'Number 7' and Mad Jack actually makes an appearance in my Dukes story 'The Hunt'.
+If you're a 'youngin', as Uncle Jesse would say, who happened to have read that particular story, you probably didn't make the connection.
 So there ya go.
 If you want to see the character, it's on youtube...Just put in 'Grizzly Adams Mad Jack' or something of that nature and you should find clips.

 When I'm not busy reading or writing fan fiction I'm working for the mouse...Mickey Mouse...for Walt Disney World in Florida!
 Specifically I work in the guest services department.
-I'm 'backstage' which doesn't require much direct guest contact, still, I do hit the phone a couple of hours a month in an effort to 'stay fresh' on direct guest assistance.
-So if you ever decide to call good old 1407WDISNEY and you get someone on the phone with a cute southern accent, chances are you could just be talking to me!
+I'm officially a 'backstage cast member' which doesn't require much direct guest contact, still, I do hit the phone a couple of hours a month in an effort to 'stay fresh' on direct guest assistance.
+So if you ever decide to call good old 1407WDISNEY to add tickets, change your resort or find out what time the fireworks are at the Magic Kingdom tonight and you get someone on the phone with a cute southern accent, chances are you could just be talking to me!

-If I could meet any actor in the world and just sit and talk to him/her: Scottish actor Robert Carlyle or Peter Dinklage...Game of Thrones is my guilty, guilty pleasure!
+If I could meet any actor in the world and just sit and talk to him/her, I'd choose between Scottish actors Robert Carlyle or Dougray Scott, Drew Barrymore...or perhaps Peter Dinklage...Game of Thrones is a guilty pleasure!